Franz Schubert: Lieder and art songs

 Of particular note are his two song cycles on the poems of Wilhelm Müller, Die schöne Müllerin and Winterreise, which helped to establish the genre and its potential for musical, poetic, and almost operatic dramatic narrative.
-His last collection of songs, published in 1828 after his death, Schwanengesang, is also an innovative contribution to German Lieder literature, as it features poems by different poets, namely Ludwig Rellstab, Heine, and Johann Gabriel Seidl.
 The Wiener Theaterzeitung, writing about Winterreise at the time, commented that it was a work that "none can sing or hear without being deeply moved".

-Antonín Dvořák wrote in 1894 that Schubert, whom he considered one of the truly great composers, was clearly influential on shorter works, especially Lieder and shorter piano works: "The tendency of the romantic school has been toward short forms, and although Weber helped to show the way, to Schubert belongs the chief credit of originating the short models of piano forte pieces which the romantic school has preferably cultivated....
-Schubert created a new epoch with the Lied....
-All other songwriters have followed in his footsteps."
+Scubert's last collection of songs, published in 1828 after his death, Schwanengesang, features poems by Ludwig Rellstab, Heine, and Johann Gabriel Seidl.
+Ross wrote about "Der Doppelgänger", a song from this collection: "the narrator sees his 'double' and feels he has become a ghost himself, watching his own ridiculous life.
+Setting the scene, Schubert writes an acutely unnerving progression in B minor in which each chord has been lobotomized by the surgical removal of one note."